jkuhlmann/gainput/README.md

 Generally, testing should be done by building and running Gainput on all supported platforms.
 The samples in the `samples/` folder should be used in order to determine if the library is functional.

-The unit tests in the `test/` folder are built and run like this:

-1. `cd test/`
-1. `../waf configure`
-1. `../waf build`
-1. `build/gainputtest`

-Furthermore, all build configurations and unit tests are built and run by Travis CI whenever something is pushed into the repository.
+The unit tests in the `test/` folder are built by the normal CMake build.
+The executable can be found in the `test/` folder.
+All build configurations and unit tests are built and run by Travis CI whenever something is pushed into the repository.

 Alternatives